UNCG Athletics Article Page

-Craig Fink is in his sixth year at UNCG in 2016-17.
-He currently serves as the senior associate athletics director for advancement and business.
-He is tasked with raising money for the UNCG athletic department through private contributions and oversees all of the department's fundraising activities, as well as the department’s business office and all financial operations.
+Craig Fink enters his seventh year at UNCG in 2017-18.
+He currently serves as the senior associate athletics director for advancement and chief revenue officer.
+He is tasked with raising money for the UNCG athletic department through private contributions and oversees all of the department's fundraising activities.

 Prior to his work at EMU, Fink spent five years at the Brown University Sports Foundation.
 After four years there as the associate director, he was elevated to interim executive director and then senior associate director.
 Fink's work at Brown saw him personally soliciting gifts of five and six figures, as well as being part of the senior management team that put together a strategy to raise $125 million for athletics as part of the $1.4 billion Boldly Brown: Campaign for Academic Enrichment.

 Before a brief stint as a sales manager at zUniversity, a university-branded affinity marketing company, Fink spent four years working at the Naismith Memorial Basketball Hall of Fame.
 He served in several roles there, the last of which was as manager of events and group programs, and developed strategies for and managed all marketing-driven special events, including Enshrinement Weekend.
 He was a public relations supervisor for the Hall in the early part of his tenure.

 Fink got his start in collegiate athletics working in the sports information department at the United States Merchant Marine Academy.
 After a year as an assistant director, he was promoted to director and also served as an assistant baseball coach.

 Fink earned a bachelor's degree in sports management from the University of Massachusetts at Amherst (UMass) in 1994 and a professional master's in business administration from UMass in 2000.

 Craig and his wife Kim live in Greensboro with their two sons Jack (18) and Alex (16).
 Jack will be attending UNCG in the fall of 2018.